 You set a price at which you decide it is no longer worth holding your shares.
 Let’s say for example you nominate US$100 as the price at which you will sell your Apple shares.
 If the price drops to that level, your stop loss order will execute.

 Once you've made all your choices, it's time to execute your order.
 This is as easy as configuring your order and pressing a button.

 Share prices can be volatile.
 If you haven’t set up a stop loss, then you need to keep up to date with Apple-related stories that might affect their share price.
-Rumours, product releases — Apple typically have a predictable release cadence for software and hardware — investor reports, world news and quarterly profits.
+Rumors, product releases — Apple typically has a predictable release cadence for software and hardware — investor reports, world news, and quarterly profits.
 Every one of these can affect the value of your investment, and make it worthwhile to sell your shares or buy more.

 It may also be worthwhile tracking the performance of other tech companies like Amazon (NASDAQ: AMZN), Facebook (NASDAQ: FB), Google (NASDAQ: GOOG), Microsoft (NASDAQ: MSFT), and Netflix (NASDAQ: NFLX), especially since Apple is increasingly diversified across industries and services.